Abdus-Samee-007/BMI-calculator/README.md

 ## BMI Calculator - R project

 This is a R prograamming application that calculates Body Mass Index (BMI).
+This calculator provides valuable insights into health assessment and intervention strategies.
+The web application being mobile friendly also helps in the wide range of implementations.
+By understanding and addressing its limitations, we can pave the way for personalized healthcare and improved population health outcomes.

 ### Using the Calculator